-To preserve the academic environment and security Bishop Alemany High School is a closed campus.
-Only Bishop Alemany students are permitted on the school grounds before, during or after school hours.
+To preserve the security of the academic environment, Bishop Alemany High School is a closed campus.
+Only Bishop Alemany students are permitted on the school grounds before, during, or after school hours.
 No person may enter the campus unless authorized by school authorities.
 Visitors must present themselves at the Administration Office during the school day and obtain a Visitor Pass.
 Parents must sign in at the front office and may not go directly to classrooms.
-Students are prohibited from receiving deliveries or visits from off campus guests.
+Students are prohibited from receiving deliveries or visits from off-campus guests.